-So here is a project I've been working on for a while...
+So here's a project I've been working on for a while...

 This robot that can solve a Rubik's cube using Arduino.

-I looked around at the existing Rubik's cube solvers, and I liked that design, so I built a similar version of it with (mostly) popsicle sticks, using an Arduino and 2 servos.
+I looked around at some other Rubik's cube solvers, but I liked that design because of it's (relative) simplicity, so I built a similar version of it with popsicle sticks, an Arduino and 2 servos.

-My robot takes 20 minutes to enter the cube state and solve.
+In the end, my robot takes about 20 minutes to enter the cube state and solve.

 Step 1: Materials

 - USB cable

 You can get all of these parts from any robotics store.
 I got them from canadarobotix.com